I Created the Best Free Business Plan Template for Individual Sales Reps

 7. Team

-In a typical business plan, this would manifest as an overview of the company and all the key leadership roles.
+In a typical business plan, this would serve as an overview of the company and all the key leadership roles.
 However, the most relevant information could be key contacts at your company or companies you sell to, including your sales and marketing contacts (if applicable).
 If you’re filling out the template to create your sales plan, you’d simply include yourself.

 8. Industry Analysis